looker-open-source/sdk-codegen/README.md

 We hope to help people who want to use Looker as a platform get up and running quickly, largely by providing pre-built client SDKs in the most popular languages, and implementing consistency across all languages and platforms.

-An [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) describes the Looker API.
-This specification is used to produce both Looker's interactive API Explorer, and the Looker API language bindings for the Looker REST API.
+The Looker SDK has several parts:

-A Looker SDK has several parts:
+- The **Looker API**, described by an [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) (e.g., the Swagger 2.x representation found at

-- The **Looker API**, described by an OpenAPI specification (e.g., the Swagger 2.x representation found at `https://<your-looker-domain>:19999/api/4.0/swagger.json`).
+  `https://<your-looker-domain>:19999/api/4.0/swagger.json`).
 The 4.0 API is our current & stable API.
 As of June 2022, [3.x is deprecated](https://developers.looker.com/api/advanced-usage/version-3x-deprecation).

-- The **Looker API Docs viewer**, provided in the Looker web app directly from our version-specific OpenAPI specification, available on each Looker server instance.
+- The **Looker API Explorer**, an interactive reference, accessible either stand-alone at [developers.looker.com/api/explorer/](https://developers.looker.com/api/explorer/), or installable into your Looker instance as an extension from the Looker Marketplace.

 - **Language SDKs**, "smarter" client language classes and methods to improve the experience of calling the Looker API in various popular coding languages.
+Some SDKs are [Looker-supported](https://docs.looker.com/reference/api-and-integration/api-sdk-support-policy#support_levels) whereas others are community-supported.

 ## SDK multi-API-version support

 The 4.0 version of the API is the current and stable version of the API, in addition to the 3.x API which is now [deprecated](https://developers.looker.com/api/advanced-usage/version-3x-deprecation).

-Many SDKs support and expose both API versions in the same SDK package, including all [Looker-supported](https://docs.looker.com/reference/api-and-integration/api-sdk-support-policy#looker_supported) SDKs other than Swift.
+Some SDKs support and expose both API versions in the same SDK package, including all [Looker-supported SDKs](https://docs.looker.com/reference/api-and-integration/api-sdk-support-policy#language_sdks).

 For SDKs that supports multiple API versions, there will be `methods.*` and `models.*` collections generated for each API version.
 Each API version is exposed under a distinct class name from which to instantiate an initial SDK object.